NSMelius/TcBSD_Files/TcBSD Walk Through.md

 add the following line to the file:

 `cloned_interfaces="bridge0"`
+After saving, the netif needs to create the interface.
+This is normally done on startup, but it can be done manually by call:
+'doas service netif restart && doas service dhcpcd restart' Make sure to call this on the Tc/BSD computer itself, as trying to call it over SSH will fail when the second command needs the Administrator password.

 It is also possible to add a virtual interface called a tap device in the same way, but that will be handled by the VM script later.